 The mashed potatoes: Potatoes, butter, milk, salt and pepper.
 The classic ingredients for super simple no frills mashed potatoes.

-For the topping: For an additional lovely crisp texture, some breadcrumbs (I prefer panko for extra crunch), and melted butter to toss the breadcrumbs with to make sure they turn golden brown in the oven.
+For the topping: For a delicious crisp texture, I like using some breadcrumbs (I prefer panko for extra crunch), and melted butter to toss the breadcrumbs with to make sure they turn golden brown in the oven.

 How to make batata souffle:

 - Make the mashed potatoes: Boil the cubes until tender, then mash and mix with milk, butter, salt and pepper.

 - Cook the meat: Heat the olive oil in a large skillet, then soften the onion and garlic.
 Add the ground beef and cook.
 Optionally, drain the extra fat which I tend to do, then add in all the spices and continue cooking until brown and totally cooked through.

 - Make the breadcrumb topping: Mix together the melted butter and breadcrumbs, tossing well to combine.

 - Assemble and bake: Spread half the mashed potatoes into a pan, I prefer using a pyrex pan.
 Top with all the beef, then the remaining half of the mashed potatoes.
 Sprinkle the top with the breadcrumb mixture and bake until golden brown, about 30-35 minutes.

 - Enjoy!
 This is good hot or room temperature.